Location & Position

 Segment I — Caudate Lobe

-• Between IVC and fissure for ligamentum venosum
+Location: Posterior surface of liver, between IVC and fissure for ligamentum venosum

-• Drains directly into IVC (not through hepatic veins)
+Unique: Only segment on posterior surface; independent vascular supply; drains directly into IVC (not through hepatic veins)

 LEFT LOBE SEGMENTS (II, III, IVa, IVb)